 - 2 teaspoons caraway seeds (optional)

 - To a food processor, add 4 1/2 cups flour, rye flour, salt, sugar, yeast, and sauerkraut.
-Process until the eveything is well combined.
+Process until everything is well combined.

 - Through the feed tube, slowly add the water, processing until the mass comes together in a ball.

 - This can be baked as one large loaf or two smaller loaves.
-I cut the dough in half, and using my hands shaped each half into a rectangle, proabably 9 x 12 inches, start at the smaller end and tightly roll into a spiral.
-Tuck the ends underneath and place on a baking sheet which you have greased or lined with parchemnt paper and sprinkled with cornmeal.
+I cut the dough in half and using my hands shaped each half into a rectangle, probably 9 x 12 inches, start at the smaller end and tightly roll into a spiral.
+Tuck the ends underneath and place on a baking sheet which you have greased or lined with parchment paper and sprinkled with cornmeal.
 Cover and let rise for about an hour, until doubled in size.

 - Preheat the oven to 400 F. Whisk together the egg and milk, brush the top and sides of the loaves.
-Make 5 diagonial slashes across the loaves with a sharp knife.
+Sprinkle with caraway seeds if you’re using them.
+Make 5 diagonal slashes across the loaves with a sharp knife.